MicrosoftDocs/msix-docs/msix-src/desktop/desktop-to-uwp-behind-the-scenes.md

 App packages are installed on a per-user basis instead of system-wide.
 The default location for new packages on a new machine is under `C:\Program Files\WindowsApps\<package_full_name>`, with the executable named *app_name.exe*.
 But packages can be installed in other places; for example, Visual Studio's **Start** commands use the project's `$(OutDir)`.

 After deployment, package files are marked read-only, and are heavily locked down by the operating system (OS).
-Windows prevents apps from launching if thOse files are tampered with.
+Windows prevents apps from launching if those files are tampered with.

 ## File system